-[7.8.]
+8.9.
 The safety and quality of the local highways network has been highlighted to be particularly important to both residents and local business in Southwell.
 This includes both the mitigation of impacts caused by new developments and existing road and junction improvements.
 The junctions listed in the policy have been identified by the community as being particular priorities and will be reviewed by Southwell Town Council throughout the plan period.

-[TA3.1] Where new development negatively impacts on the highway network, contributions will be sought from the developer to mitigate this effect-in-line with NSDC's Developer Contributions and Planning Obligations Supplementary Planning Document.
-Contributions will be used to minimise and mitigate these impacts associated with the development.
-Contributions will be sought from the allocated sites to make the following highway improvements:
+TA3.1 Where new development negatively impacts on the highway network, contributions will be sought from the developer to mitigate this effect.

-[TA3.2] Roads requiring improvements in terms of capacity, width, and rationalization of parking:

-- Church Street

-- Westgate.
+Contributions will be used to minimise and mitigate these impacts

-- TA3.1 Junctions requiring improvements to improve flows and allow for greater pedestrian priority:

-- Westgate and Halloughton Road

-- King Street and Westgate

-- Junction of Nottingham Road and Halloughton Road - Junction of Kirklington Road and Lower Kirklington Road - Junction of Newark Road and Easthorpe. - TA3.2 New developments which involve alterations to existing highways and the provision of new highways must meet the following design criteria: - Provide suitable measures to accommodate traffic (including at peak times;) - Improve the safety and attractiveness of the street scene; - Integrate appropriate traffic-calming measures within the development.
+- associated with the development.
+Contributions will be sought from the allocated sites to make the following highway improvements: - TA3.2 Roads requiring improvements in terms of capacity, width, and rationalization of parking: - Church Street - Westgate. - TA3.3 Junctions requiring improvements to improve flows and allow for greater pedestrian priority: - Westgate and Halloughton Road - King Street and Westgate - Junction of Nottingham Road and Halloughton Road - Junction of Kirklington Road and Lower Kirklington Road - Junction of Newark Road and Easthorpe. - TA3.4 New developments which involve alterations to existing highways and the provision of new highways must meet the following design criteria: - Provide suitable measures to accommodate traffic (including at peak times;) - Improve the safety and attractiveness of the street scene; - Integrate appropriate traffic-calming measures within the development.

-[7.9.]
+- 8.10.
 The policy requires contributions to be sought from developers, where development causes a negative impact on the highways network.
-The contributions are essential to ensure the impact can be mitigated and, where possible, improvements made to the network.
-TA3 highlights six locations which will be prioritised as improvement schemes, which have come forward from extensive public consultation.
+The contributions are essential to ensure the impact can be mitigated and where possible improvements made to the network.
+TA3 highlights six locations which will be prioritised as improvement schemes, which have come forward from extensive public consultation. - 8.11.

-[7.10.]
 The criteria have been devised to ensure that new developments are designed to a high quality and take highway impacts into full consideration.
 The criteria require highways to be able to accommodate traffic at peak times, to reduce congestion and improve accessibility in and around Southwell.
 Additionally, traffic-calming measures must be integrated as part of development as they reduce speed and make the public realm safer for residents.
 However, 'hard' interventions to control traffic will not be supported by the Neighbourhood Plan as they are an unsightly feature within the public realm and are disliked by local residents.
 More attractive and creative solutions will be supported such as pinch points, shared surfaces, and planting.